iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Convex Function is Locally Lipschitz.md

 ---
 ### **Locally Lipschitz In Higher Dimensions**

-Unfortunately, continuity on a line segment is not the same as continuity in a point $x$ and it's neighbour hood $\mathcal (x)$.
+Unfortunately, continuity on a line segment is not the same as continuity in a point $x$ and it's neighborhood $\mathcal (x)$.
 Here we define $\mathbb B$ to be the unit norm ball around $\mathbf 0$ the origin.
 Continuity on a line segment is strictly a weaker condition.
 Therefore we will prove a strong version of the above theorem.